-• Prereq: None.
+Prereq: None.

-Description: This is an introductory project based course that uses real world examples to teach the fundamentals of 2-dimensional and 3-dimensional drawing.
+Description: This is an introductory project-based course that uses real world examples to teach the fundamentals of 2-dimensional and 3-dimensional drawing.
 Any student thinking about a career in architecture, engineering, interior design or any other drafting field will have the opportunity to explore the fundamentals of creating and designing on a computer.
 In addition, through the design process, students will create 3D assembly drawings and build working robots.
 All content is taught on industry standard software such as; AutoCAD, Autodesk Inventor, and Revit Architecture.
-After completion of this course, students can partake in an Autodesk Academic Certification program.
-This one time test enables students to earn a nationally recognized certificate which proves knowledge of specific Autodesk software applications.
+After completion of this course, students to earn a nationally recognized certificate which proves knowledge of specific Autodesk software applications.
 (May be accepted as Triton credit, see counselor).